 - The pipe cleaning machines require saturated steam at at least 5 bar throughout the cycle to be able to hold the solvent at the chosen temperature and for the distillation and carbon regeneration phases.

 For this purpose, the specifications and position of a feasible steam generator shall be established when defining the system.

-- Cooling water is also needed to condensate the distillation vapours (water at 30 °C max.) and to cool the refrigeration gas of the closed circuit of the chiller (water at 15 °C max.).
+- Cooling water is also needed to condensate the distillation vapours and to cool down the refrigeration gas of the closed circuit of the integrated fridge group (water at 10 °C max.).